apify/crawlee-python/docs/examples/crawl-all-links-on-website.md

         # Enqueue all links (matching the 'a' selector) found on the page.
         await context.enqueue_links()

-    # Run the crawler with the initial request.
+    # Run the crawler with the initial list of requests.
     await crawler.run(['https://crawlee.dev'])